What Are the Benefits of 3D Rendering in the Fashion Industry?

 We will also see more brands adopting AI demand forecasting capabilities in the future.
 With these tools, brands can plan their inventory levels and style selections that will cater to their target audience ahead of time.

 Optimization of manufacturing processes is focused on reducing waste, conserving resources, and improving efficiency.
-3D prototyping and automated cutting help minimize fabric waste, while energy-efficient machinery and renewable energy sources lower carbon footprints.
+Virtual prototyping and automated cutting help minimize fabric waste, while energy-efficient machinery and renewable energy sources lower carbon footprints.
 Automation and digitalization can also achieve resource efficiency and error reduction.

 Cloud-based collaborative platforms further boost efficiency by improving coordination across the supply chain.
 As a result, they reduce lead times, prevent overproduction, and lead to a more sustainable and agile production process.